daniel-isidro/master_kschool/master_class_33.md

 Dropout rate = 0.3 -> turns off 30 % of neurons

+When the error of the validation set is less than the one of the training set, it means that we have used regularization too much

 ### DL Takeaways

 * What matter is to learn **representations**, not DL itself